abhishek-ch/around-dataengineering/docs/index.md

 ## Data Exploration

-Data Exploration is really not about loading the data, but first we need to know the __Data!__
+Data Exploration (here) is really not about loading the data, but more about knowing the __Data!__
-To know more about data, we have the default choice - :loudspeaker: __Apache Spark__
+To know more about data in distributed fashion, we have the default choice - :loudspeaker: __Apache Spark__
 _No, there was not much of a debate at this moment_

 ![](images/spark.png)